hajduakos/PhotoLapse/README.md

 # PhotoLapse

 Timelapse videos are a popular way to display the passing of time.
-However, such timelapses can also be composed to a into a single photo.
+Such timelapses can also be composed to a into a single photo.
 Using PhotoLapse, you can create single frame timelapses (also known as HDTR images) from photos taken in a long interval of time.

 ![Sample image](https://raw.githubusercontent.com/hajduakos/PhotoLapse/master/Other/sample.jpg)